-As a Free School we are subject to OFSTED inspection.
-As an Accredited European School we are also subject to European School inspection.
+As a Free School we are subject to OFSTED inspections.
+As an Accredited European School we are also subject to European School inspections.
 Our curriculum offer is based on that of the European Schools, augmented to match statutory requirements within the UK state system.

 When referring to European School Curriculum documents, please note that Primary 1 of the European Schools is targeted for pupils on average 8 months older than those in Year 1 of the Europa School.
 In general we align our Year 2 on the Primary 1 programme, but make allowances for the small age difference by bringing forward some topics.
 This is illustrated by the following comparison:

 Out of respect for European School copyright, links are provided to the relevant documents on their site.